How to Find & Hire a Web Designer

 Customer Service & Reliability

 Too many times I’ve gotten inquiries from site owners in a panic because their designer has disappeared or just doesn’t know what they are doing.
-Unfortunately, there is nothing to stop someone from taking a couple of courses at the junior college, set up a site and call himself a professional web designer.
+Unfortunately, there is nothing to stop someone from taking a couple of courses at the junior college, setting up a site and calling himself a professional web designer.
 Always check references.

 Once given your Web site plan, a designer should be able to give an estimate or price range on what that site will cost.
 The estimate should include a list of what you are getting for that cost.
 Find out, too, what kind of guarantees are offered.